kylewaynebenson/song-club-records/about.md

 <section id="your-part" class="section padding gold-stripes-background">
 	<div class="container">
 		<h2 class="h1 gold center-align">Contribute to songthing meaningful</h2>
-		<p class="center-align ms-20">Music as a product is easy.
-But music made for profit only documents the voices of one class of person.
-Making beautiful art is a little more difficult, and a little more time consuming.
-It often requires the help of a patron who happens to care about that art.
-We’d like to change that.
-You can help us with your monthly contribution.
+		<p class="center-align ms-20">Making beautiful art is costly and time consuming.
+Many of the artists on Song Club Records have saved for years to pay for the recording and production of their past records, then have no money to market or promote those records.
+The process leaves them exhausted and defeated.
+This dilemna of making something beautiful, that might not be marketable as a product, has been solved in the past by the help of a patron.
+Modern patronage comes in the form of big label contracts for pop hits.</p>
+		<p class="center-align ms-20">We’d like to change that.
+Rather than promoting and asking fans to buy vinyl or shirts that they'll never wear, we're asking for a monthly contribution.
+This contribution is microfinancing for tiny artists who hardly have the time or energy to pay monthly bills, let alone pay for recordings.
 Think of it as a little vote toward a future with good music.</p>
 		<script src="https://gumroad.com/js/gumroad.js"></script>
 		<a href="https://gum.co/jEzPn?wanted=true" target="_blank">
 			<div class="gold-border white-background about-levels hover-primary">